-The National Australia Bank Ltd (ASX: NAB) share price is up 3.4% after the big bank reported its FY19 result.
+Is the National Australia Bank Ltd (ASX: NAB) share price a buy?

 The post Is the NAB share price a buy? appeared first on Motley Fool Australia.

-For dividends I would much rather buy these leading ASX stocks for my portfolio.
+I would much rather buy these top dividend shares for growth and income.

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 147%) and Collins Food (up 105%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.